ARTFL-Project/PhiloLogic4/INSTALLING.rst

 Setting up PhiloLogic Web Services
 ---------------------------------------------

-A new database, filled with one or more `TEI-XML` corpus file, will be served by a its own dedicated version of `PhiloLogic` web application.
+A new database, filled with one or more TEI-XML corpus file, will be served by a its own dedicated copy of PhiloLogic web application.
 By convention, this database and web app reside together in a directory accessible via an HTTP server configure to run Python CGI scripts.